CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

      # The below sample imports direct.testdirect.org Public certificate into the KeyStore PublicDirectKeyStore.jks
      keytool -v -import -keypass changeit -noprompt -trustcacerts -alias direct.testdirect.org -file direct_testdirect_org.cer -keystore PublicDirectKeyStore.jks -storepass changeit

-All the trusted HISPs Public Certificate dicovery is done throgh DNS by default, no further configuration is required for this type.
+All the trusted HISPs Public Certificate discovery is done through DNS by default, no further configuration is required for this type.
-For the dicovery Type WS, all the trusted HISPs public certificates should be added through the CONNECT AdminGUI Certificates tab and the following property should be added from Setttings tab through CONNECT AdminGUI.
+For the discovery Type WS, all the trusted HISPs public certificates should be added through the CONNECT AdminGUI Certificates tab and the following property should be added from Settings tab through CONNECT AdminGUI.

        PublicStoreType="WS"

 For the Type KEYSTORE, the following properties should be added from CONNECT AdminGUI --> Settings, to Configure Direct Gateway Agent.
-The keystore mentioned in the property PublicKeyStoreFile should also have also have all the trusted Destination HISP Public Certificates.
+The KeyStore mentioned in the property PublicKeyStoreFile should also have also have all the trusted Destination HISP Public Certificates.

         PublicStoreType="KEYSTORE"
         PublicKeyStoreFile="path/keystorefilename" (eg: C:\\config\\PublicKeyStore.jks)